ivardesign/viva-la-vue-workshop/README.md

 ```

 #### Note the Syntax:
-+ **IF** you get errors, check for the following...
+**IF you get errors**, check for the following...
   1. camelCase (casing matters, begin with lowercase)
   2. comma after firstName
     + Many beginner will miss this and get error
     + errors “are not bad” they are merely guiding you that you have to fix something
-  #. the values like lastName value ‘Harris’ is in quotes (single or double quotes are fine).
+  3. the values like lastName value ‘Harris’ is in quotes (single or double quotes are fine).